 Find more information about trips, museums and how to book at the Tourist Information Office.
 Tel. +354 695 0077.
 Visit www.hrisey.is.

 The Family Festival

 This festival takes place in the middle of July.
-Food tastings, games, music, campfire and dancing - all in all adds to create a great family based festival and fun.
+Games, music, campfire and dancing - all in all adds to create a great family based festival and fun.